24 January 2019

 What is virtualization?

-Let's begin to unravel the concept of virtualization with a simple metaphor: imagine you own a house and you have a friend who needs a place to stay.
-You have several possibilities to help your friend:
+To understand the concept of virtualization, let's start with a simple metaphor.
+Imagine you live in a spacious house and have a friend who needs a place to stay.
+You have three options:

 What's different about Docker?
 How is it different from traditional virtualization?